THE VENETOULIS INSTITUTE ANNOUNCES

 Jews is an investment advisor for Sterling Venture Partners I, LP, a director of the Signal 13 Police Foundation for Baltimore City and a board member of Caves Valley.
 He has participated in leadership roles with other business, governmental and educational organizations, including the Baltimore County Revenue Authority, the Camden Yards Sports and Entertainment Commission, and the President’s Advisory Board of the University of Maryland Baltimore County.

-Imtiaz Patel is CEO The Venetoulis Institute for Local Journalism.
-He is a former executive with Dow Jones and The Wall Street Journal where he led circulation strategy and served as GM of key business verticals.
+Imtiaz Patel is the former CEO The Venetoulis Institute for Local Journalism.
+He is also a former executive with Dow Jones and The Wall Street Journal where he led circulation strategy and served as GM of key business verticals.
 Previously, Imtiaz was a consultant with Kurt Salmon Associates and Deloitte focused on growth strategy and business turnarounds.
 Most recently, Imtiaz advised several news organizations, including The Philadelphia Inquirer, Gannett, and USA Today, and also led the efforts to acquire The Baltimore Sun and Tribune Publishing.
 Imtiaz holds a B.Sc. in Economics, Accounting & Finance from The London School of Economics, as well as an MBA from Columbia Business School.